ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 You can run Ballerina main/service programs with a single click without adding or changing any configurations.

-Click on the below links for instructions on how to run different elements of a Ballerina file.
+The below sections include instructions on how to run different elements of a Ballerina file.

 - [Running the main method](#running-the-main-method)
 - [Running Ballerina services](#running-ballerina-services)